ucf-draco-mike/silver-eureka/content/copy.md

 ## Headline

 Have one of these on a shelf?
-Lend it to science for a semester.
+Can you lend it for a semester?

 ## Subhead

-DRACO Lab is standing up a calibrated power/performance measurement bench for an industry-sponsored benchmarking engagement — and we would rather borrow from colleagues and provide them back at our expense calibrated equipment.
+DRACO Lab has a time sensitive request and needs to stand up a calibrated power/performance measurement bench for a  benchmarking engagement — and we would rather borrow from colleagues and provide them back, at our expense, calibrated equipment.

 ## Intro block

 We need the instruments below for approximately ten weeks ([Oct 2026 – Jan 2027]).
-Every borrowed instrument comes back with a fresh ISO/IEC 17025, NIST-traceable calibration performed at project expense — your meter returns in better metrological shape than it left.
+Every borrowed instrument comes back with a ISO/IEC 17025, NIST-traceable calibration performed at project expense.
 Loans are logged under chain-of-custody procedures, instruments live in [building/room], and lenders are acknowledged as requested.

 ## How it works (three short items — render as cards or a row, not a long list)

 1. **Offer** — two minutes on the form below, even for a near-equivalent.
-Close often works.
 2. **Handoff** — we log serials and condition, agree on the return date, and handle transport.
 UCF property procedures apply throughout.
 3. **Return** — on schedule, with a fresh calibration certificate.
 The engagement is a single measurement session with a hard end date; instruments come back to you in a timely way.

 ## Equipment section heading